vikasdfghjl/s3-image-lambda-compression/README.md

 # Image Compression Lambda

-This Lambda will be invoked when a file is uploaded to a particular bucket.
+This Lambda function will be invoked when a file is uploaded to a particular bucket.
 It will fetch the file that was added, resize it, and store the output in a different/same bucket.

 ## Run Locally